TJUMMG/Real-MSBDE/README.md

 ## Dataset
 We provide four samples for each of the two models for testing, located in `./degradation/dataset` and `./Real-MSBDE/dataset`.
+- Note: this is real-world image BDE, so all datasets provided, are real 8-bit and real 16-bit.

 ## Models
 The weights of two models are located in `./degradation/weights` and `./Real-MSBDE/weights`.